Sensitivity of mixing times of Cayley graphs: Proof of Theorems and

 Denote $p_j:=\Pr\big(\textrm{Bin}(s_{j},\tfrac 12)>(\tfrac 12+\eps)s_{j}\big)$.
 Then $|B_{j}| \le |B_{j-1}|2^{s_{j}}p_{j}$ and further $p_j \le\exp \left(-c\eps^2 s_{j}\right) $.
 Iterating this gives

 Substituting this in \eqref{eq:sum PvD} gives

-We see that taking $m$ so that $4^{m}\eps^2 $ is sufficiently large makes the term $2^{4^{i-m-1}u}=2^{s_{i-m}}=2^{s_{i-1}4^{-m+1}}$ negligible compared to the exponential (recall that $s_i=4^{i-1}u$).
+We see that taking $m$ so that $4^{m}\eps^2 $ is sufficiently large makes the term $2^{4^{i-m-1}u}=2^{s_{i-1}4^{-m+1}}$ negligible compared to the exponential (recall that $s_i=4^{i-1}u$).
 This is the last requirement from $m$ and we may fix its value.
 Further, our standing assumption that $\eps>u^{-1/3}$ means that the $s_i\ell_i$ terms are also negligible with respect to $\exp(-c\eps^2s_{i-1})$.
 Hence

 as needed.
-The lemma is thus proved. \end{proof} Proposition \ref{p:tauHi} follows immediately.
-Indeed, let $m$ be the minimal value which satisfies the requirement of Lemma \ref{lem:TJibeforetau}, so $4^m\asymp \eps^{-2}$.
-We use the same value of $m$ in Lemma \ref{lem:rhoit} and get that for $t>CL/\eps^4$ we have \eqref{e:escape}.
-Combining this with the conclusion of Lemma \ref{lem:TJibeforetau} give the proposition. \begin{lemma} Let $t\coloneqq C_1 L/\eps^4$ for some $C_1$ sufficiently large.
-For every $x\in[n]$ let $N(x)$ be the amount of time a walker starting from $x$ spent in $K$ up to time $t$.
+The lemma is thus proved, and so is Proposition \ref{p:tauHi}. \end{proof} Having established in Proposition \ref{p:tauHi} that the walker hits $K$, we now show that it remains there for a considerable amount of time. \begin{lemma} Let $t\coloneqq C_1 L/\eps^4$ for some $C_1$ sufficiently large.
+For every $x\in[n]$ let $N(x)$ be the amount of time a walker starting from $x$ spends in $K$ up to time $t$.
 Then

-as $n\to\infty$, uniformly in $\eps>u^{-1/3}$ (but not necessarily in $C_1$). \end{lemma} \begin{proof} Let $q=C_2L/\eps^4$ where $C_2$ is from Proposition \ref{p:tauHi}.
-Applying Proposition \ref{p:tauHi} after some arbitrary time $s$.
+as $n\to\infty$, uniformly in $\eps>u^{-1/3}$ (but not necessarily in $C_1$). \end{lemma} \begin{proof} Let $q=C_2L/\eps^4$ where $C_2$ is the constant from Proposition \ref{p:tauHi}, denoted there by $C$.
+Apply Proposition \ref{p:tauHi} after some arbitrary time $s$.
 We get that during the interval $[s,s+q]$, the probability that all particles in $[n]\setminus K$ hit $K$ is at least

 Hence for any fixed value of $C_1$, we can apply this for $s=0,q,2q,\dotsc,q(\lfloor t/q\rfloor-1)$ (just a constant number of times, in fact $\lfloor C_1/C_2\rfloor$) and get that with probability going to 1, all events happen simultaneously.
 In other words, no particle spent more than $2q$ consecutive time units in any visit of $[n]\setminus K$.